aleccunningham/drone/charts/drone/README.md

 $ helm install --name my-release stable/mysql
 ```

-The command deploys MySQL on the Kubernetes cluster in the default configuration.
+The command deploys Drone on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

-By default a random password will be generated for the root user.
-If you'd like to set your own password change the mysqlRootPassword
-in the values.yaml.

-You can retrieve your root password by running the following command.
-Make sure to replace [YOUR_RELEASE_NAME]:

-    printf $(printf '\%o' `kubectl get secret [YOUR_RELEASE_NAME]-mysql -o jsonpath="{.data.mysql-root-password[*]}"`)

 > **Tip**: List all releases using `helm list`